Marianne Williamson: Project Angel Food

 In 1989, with the Centers' success, Williamson launched Project Angel Food (a program operated by The Centers for Living) to support HIV/AIDS patients.
 By 1992, it had raised over $1.5 million and was delivering nearly 400 hot meals a day to homebound AIDS patients in Los Angeles.

 Williamson resigned from Project Angel Food in March 1992.
-Employees demanded the resignation of Williamson, reinstatement of her predecessor, and a replacement of the board, threatening unionization if Williamson did not resign.
-Stephen Bennett, a consultant hired to assess the situation, determined that there were more paid staff on hand than needed, but with a union vote pending, Bennett refused to lay employees off.
+Employees demanded the resignation of Williamson and the replacement of members of the board, threatening unionization if Williamson did not resign.
+Consultant Stephen Bennett determined that there were more paid staff on hand than needed, but with a union vote pending, he refused to lay employees off.

 Project Angel Food struggled for a time following Williamson's departure (Williamson had been the primary fundraiser) but remained operational.
 By 1998 it had over 1,500 volunteers and nearly 1,000 clients.
 As of 2018, with expanded food, nutrition and counseling services, it delivered 12,000 meals weekly throughout Los Angeles.
 As of 2019, Williamson remains a trustee of the organization.